zubairabid/wikisite_experiment/_posts/2017-11-22-frequently-asked-questions.md

 I'm a brand and my product is rated poorly.
 What can I do?

-> Short answer is nothing.
+> Short answer - improve your product.
 We rely on user reviews from marketplaces to derive and present our conclusions.
 As the sentiment in organic reviews improves, our summaries will improve too.

 &nbsp;